SansGuidon/bookmarks/README.md

 # Health and Work-Life Balance
 * [Matt Might](http://matt.might.net/articles/work-life-balance/) - Tips for work-life balance
 * [Simple Programmer](https://simpleprogrammer.com/2016/01/06/stop-improving-yourself/) - Stop Improving Yourself
+* [Adam Smiley Poswolsky](https://www.linkedin.com/pulse/10-truths-finding-meaningful-work-adam-smiley-poswolsky) - The 10 truths about finding meaningful work
+* [Tom Goodwin](https://www.linkedin.com/pulse/we-dont-need-teach-our-kids-code-them-how-dream-tom-goodwin) - We don’t need to teach our kids to code, we need to teach them how to dream
+* [govdesign](https://github.com/alphagov/govdesign/blob/master/Poster_its-ok-to.pdf) - [PDF] It's ok to ... (poster)
+* [Kristin Wong](http://lifehacker.com/the-biggest-wastes-of-time-we-regret-when-we-get-older-1755526646) - The Biggest Wastes of Time We Regret When We Get Older
+* [Dr. Travis Bradberry](https://www.linkedin.com/pulse/why-you-should-spend-your-money-experiences-things-bradberry) - Why You Should Spend Your Money on Experiences, Not Things
+* [Bob Sutton](https://www.linkedin.com/pulse/why-your-job-becoming-impossible-do-tragedy-overload-bob-sutton) - Why Your Job is Becoming Impossible to Do: The Tragedy of Well-Intentioned Organizational Overload
+* [Jen Horton](https://www.linkedin.com/pulse/inevitable-link-between-positivity-perspective-jen-horton) - The Inevitable Link between Positivity and Perspective

 # IT OPS
 * [Michael Buckbee](https://blog.varonis.com/definitive-guide-to-dns-ttl-settings/) - Definitive Guide to DNS TTL Settings
 * [nixCraft](https://www.cyberciti.biz/faq/howto-use-dig-to-find-dns-time-to-live-ttl-values/) - Linux / Unix: Dig Command Find Out TTL (Time to Live) Value For DNS Records
+* [DigitalOcean](https://www.digitalocean.com/community/questions/what-do-you-do-with-your-first-five-minutes-on-a-new-server) - What do you do with your first five minutes on a new server?
+* [alicegoldfuss](https://github.com/alicegoldfuss/oncall-handbook) - Tips and tricks for getting through on-call

 # Productivity
 * [Medium](https://medium.com/swlh/the-30-second-habit-with-a-lifelong-impact-2c3f948ead98) - The 30 second habit with a lifelong impact